 One thing that I can promise studying at York will do is encourage you to rewrite your bucket list.
 Being a lover of the canonical arts, before I started doing history of art at York my list was fairly standard: visit the Vatican to see Michelangelo’s famous ceiling; go to the National Gallery; visit MoMA, … Continue reading New and Improved History of Art Bucket List

-Sticking with the list theme of a previous post, here’s seven reasons why I’d suggest taking on a History of Art degree.
+Sticking with the list theme of a previous post, here are seven reasons why I’d suggest taking on a History of Art degree.
 Enjoy!
-7. There’s not a lot of people that can actually say they have a degree in History of Art, so it’d be an interesting conversation starter.
-Join us, we have everything from … Continue reading 7 Reasons to do a History of Art degree
+7. You’re doing something different There’s not a lot of people that can actually say they have a degree in History of Art, so it’d be an interesting conversation starter.
+Join … Continue reading 7 Reasons to do a History of Art degree

 While I strongly believe York is the best place in Yorkshire for art and architecture, I want to bring your attention to the hidden gem that is Sheffield.
 Being an hour (give or take) away from York, it offers a few less advertised areas that might be of interest to the fellow art historian.
 First of … Continue reading Hidden Gem of Yorkshire